kevinslin/kevin-notes/dendron/weblog/journal/2024/05/04/learned-optimism.md

 Too long, wish I didn't read.

 For a book that is titled "Learned Optimism", it spends a remarkably little amount of content covering how to learn it.
-The vast majority of the book is context on the author's research on depression, learned helpnessness, and factors that contribute to it.
+The vast majority of the book is context on the author's research on depression, learned helplessness, and factors that contribute to it.

-If the book were titled "The history of Learned Helpnessness how I, Seligman, contributed to it", then I would have had no problems.
+If the book were titled "The history of Learned Helplessness how I, Seligman, contributed to it", then I would have had no problems.
 But the title falls far short on the promise.
 There are 15 chapters in the book.
-There is exactly one chapter, near the very end of the book, that covers techniques for learning optimism.
+There is exactly one chapter, near the very end, that covers techniques for learning optimism.
 It provides one useful exercise.
-But this could have been delivered in a blog post - not in fiften dense chapters of prose.
+But this could have been delivered in a blog post - not in fifteen dense chapters of prose.

 ## Takeaways
-- learned helpnessness is giving up
+- learned helplessness is giving up
 - depression
 	- negative thought, mood, behavior, and physical response
-- learned helpnessness factor of how you explain events
+- learned helplessness factor of how you explain events
 	- permanence: is this forever
-	- pvervasiveness: is this all areas of your life
+	- pervasiveness: is this all areas of your life
 	- personalization: you vs situation
 - ABCDE
 	- adversity: state the adversity
 	- belief: state your negative belief about the adversity
 	- consequence: state the consequences of the negative belief
 	- disputation: state why the belief might not be true
-	- energization: state the effect of your disputation
+	- enervation: state the effect of your disputation
 - role play with a friend, have them speak out loud your bad belief and then you argue against it